 According to an e-Stewards press release, the program is valued at $30,000 but will cost each selected processor $2,000, because other costs are underwritten by corporation foundation donors.

 The ADVANCE+ program is based on the employment model used by Blue Star Recyclers, a nonprofit organization founded to provide e-scrap dismantling jobs for people with disabilities.
-The organization now has facilities in Boulder, Colorado Springs and Denver, all certified to the e-Stewards standard.
+The organization now has three Colorado facilities – in Boulder, Colorado Springs and Denver – all certified to the e-Stewards standard.
 It has received corporate grant money to help expand to other cities.

 “In our experience, people with autism and other disabilities represent a labor solution for our industry, which has struggled to acquire and retain entry level workers,” Bill Morris, CEO of Blue Star Recyclers and a member of the e-Stewards Leadership Council, stated in the release.
 “For over 10 years our employees have posted near-perfect occupational metrics for attendance, productivity, retention and safety.”

 After initially announcing its new program as +IMPACT, e-Stewards changed the program name to ADVANCE+.
 This article has been updated to reflect the name change.

 - Latest R2 update draft uploaded for public comment

 - With new version on the way, e-Stewards offers discount